rin67630/Sound-pressure-level-meter-Booster/Binaries/Readme.md

 (Requires only a blank ESP8266 to deliver live data).

       ESP_SwissArmyKnife_RevO6_2024.ino.bin
-## Python script to patch the bove file with your credentials.
+## Python script to patch that file with your credentials.
        PythonPatcherTE.py
 ## Standard scripts from Espressif to flash devices
       espota.py